Transaction Basics

 Working with transactions and its various options

-The MeshTxBuilder is a powerful low-level APIs that allows you to build and sign transactions.
+In the code snippet, you will find txBuilder, which is an instance of MeshTxBuilder, a powerful low-level APIs that allows you to build transactions.
+Learn how to initialize MeshTxBuilder.

 The MeshTxBuilder is a powerful interface where the higher level Transaction class is indeed a pre-built combination of the MeshTxBuilder APIs.
 With these lower level APIs, it builds the object to be passing to the serialization libraries like cardano-sdk and Whisky SDK to construct transactions.